kevinwang930/kevinwang930.github.io/content/post/java/spring/spring-boot.md

 `ConfigDataLocationResolver` strategy interface used to resolve locations into on or more resources.

 `ConfigDataLoader` strategy class that can be used to load `ConfigData` for a given `ConfigDataResource`

+`Binder` A container object which Binds objects from one or more `ConfigurationPropertySources`